Summary

 - significantly low body weight

-- fear of gaining weight or becoming fat, or behaviors that interfere with weight gain despite evidence of significantly low body weight
+- fear of gaining weight or becoming fat, or behaviours that interfere with weight gain despite evidence of significantly low body weight

 - disturbed body image